 My research addresses the health determinants, policies and systems of countries experiencing major social change such as those affected by armed conflcit and forced migration.
 This research has focused particularly on chronic conditions of mental health and non-communicable diseases, and harmful health behaviours such as tobacco and harmful alcohol use.

-Other projects I am working on include: a project reviewing models of care for diabetes in humanitarian crises; a GCRF-funded project led by SOAS exploring the role of illicit drug economies in conflit-affected countries; and a project led by York University investigating the health consequences of the conflict in Colombia.
+Other projects I am working on include: reviewing models of care for diabetes in humanitarian crises; the GCRF-funded Drugs and Disorder project led by SOAS exploring the role of illicit drug economies in conflit-affected countries; and a project led by York University investigating the health consequences of the conflict in Colombia.

 My previous research has included projects on: evaluating MSF's diabetes services in Democratic Republic of Congo and Jordan; mental health needs among internally displaced persons in Ukraine and Georgia, trends in health and harmful health behaviours in the former Soviet Union; developing and validating a new method to estimate mortality in conflict-affected and resource-poor settings; and the influence of armed conflict and forced migration on mental health in South Sudan and northern Uganda.